Daltrey illness forces The Who to postpone North American tour

-NEW YORK (Reuters) - British rock band The Who on Friday postponed all remaining dates of its 50th anniversary North American tour after lead singer Roger Daltrey was diagnosed with viral meningitis.
+NEW YORK, Sept 18 (Reuters) - British rock band The Who on Friday postponed all remaining dates of its 50th anniversary North American tour after lead singer Roger Daltrey was diagnosed with viral meningitis.

 In a statement on its website, the band, which famously sang “I hope I die before I get old” in its 1965 hit “My Generation,” called off some 30 dates between now and December.